Posted on September 30, 2020 by Wendy Frost

 An Army brat, Duplessis hadn’t even played football until his senior year at Cole High School in San Antonio.
 He had his eye on playing college soccer, but a high school coach encouraged him to help his team by giving kicking a try.

 From that moment his dreams soon shifted, and he looked for opportunities to play college football.
-After attending a special teams camp and tryout at UTSA, he chose to walk on to the football team and begin his academic career at UTSA.
+After attending a special teams camp and tryouts at UTSA, he chose to walk on to the football team and begin his academic career at UTSA.

-“In college there is a lot of talent,” said Duplessis.
+“In college, there is a lot of talent,” said Duplessis.
 “I had to really push aside the selfishness and buy into the team culture.”

 He redshirted his freshman year and began his career kicking off for the scout team.
-From there he moved to kicking off for the team, until he earned his starting job as a place-kicker along with a football scholarship his redshirt junior year.
+From there he moved to kicking off for the team until he earned his starting job as a place-kicker along with a football scholarship his redshirt junior year.
 In 2019 he was 9 of 11 for field goals and a perfect 25 for 25 in extra points.

 “The previous place-kicker Jared Sackett brought me along and worked with me,” said Duplessis.
 “He is a talented young man.
 I was always competing with him, and we learned from each other.”

-As the coronavirus uprooted plans for most of the world, Duplessis and his fellow student athletes were unsure how this season would play out.
+As the coronavirus uprooted plans for most of the world, Duplessis and his fellow student-athletes were unsure how this season would play out.

 “COVID made me appreciate football that much more,” said Duplessis, who trained all summer in preparation.
 “What if my senior year was stripped away from me because of the pandemic?
 It reignited the passion I felt when I first started kicking.
 It made me appreciate the people around me, the sport that I play and my dedication to the craft.”